 A few months after its launch, Senator Chuck Schumer called for a federal investigation into Silk Road.
-It was permeated by the schemes of corrupt federal agents and by a power struggle among competing law enforcement agencies that derailed the investigation.
+The investigation was permeated by the schemes of corrupt federal agents now in prison and by a power struggle among competing law enforcement agencies that derailed the investigation.

-At trial, all mention of the corruption was hidden from the jury, as well as evidence that multiple people operated the “DPR” accounts.
+At trial, all mention of the corruption was hidden from the jury, as well as evidence that multiple people operated the top admin “DPR” accounts.
 After trial, it was discovered that someone using the DPR account logged into the Silk Road forum seven weeks after Ross was imprisoned.
-It was also later discovered that evidence used against Ross had been tampered with before trial, ostensibly by a corrupt government agent.
+It was also later discovered that evidence used against Ross had been tampered with before trial, ostensibly by an additional corrupt agent.

 Ross’s lawyers were deprived of essential material at key points in the proceedings, prevented from calling expert witnesses, and blocked from cross-examining government witnesses.
-With the defense eviscerated, the government’s unreliable digital evidence appeared convincing enough to the jury, and Ross was convicted on all counts.
+With the defense eviscerated, the government’s unreliable digital evidence convinced the jury, and Ross was convicted on all counts.

-Judge Katherine Forrest—who was recommended for the bench by Schumer—based Ross’s sentence on what she perceived were Ross’s philosophical beliefs and crimes he was never charged with.
+Judge Katherine Forrest—who was recommended for the bench by Schumer—based Ross’s sentence on what she perceived to be his philosophical beliefs, as well as crimes he was never charged with.
 She rejected independent academic studies showing that Silk Road reduced harm in the drug trade and that excessive sentences do not deter crime.
 She also rejected 100 letters written by people who know Ross, attesting to his fine character and pleading with her to give him the mandatory minimum of 20 years.
 Instead, she sentenced Ross to double life without parole + 40 years, whereas other Silk Road defendants with similar charges received by far less time.